 We understand how disruptive a dispute can be.
 We will always work to your objectives and try to resolve disputes without the need for costly court action.
 However, where litigation is unavoidable, we have the talent and resources to represent our client’s best interests.
 We ensure that our clients have the best chance of a positive outcome and we have a strong track record of success in the courts.

-We offer a wide range of flexible funding options for our client’s including, as appropriate, advice and representation under legal expenses insurance policies, competitive hourly rates, fixed fee agreements and Conditional Fee Agreements.
+We offer a wide range of flexible funding options for our client’s including, where appropriate, advice and representation under legal expenses insurance policies, competitive hourly rates, fixed fee agreements and Conditional Fee Agreements.

-Please contact our Glyn Staves on 01226 215371, if you would like to discuss the ways in which he may be able to assist you or your organisation.
+Please contact our team on 01226 210 000, if you would like to discuss the ways in which we may be able to assist you or your organisation.